Azure/fleet/docs/troubleshooting/README.md

 test-crp   1     True        1              True      1            15s
 ```

-the placementstatuses of the CRP above looks like, it has propagated resources to two member clusters and hence has two ClusterResourceBindings
+the placementstatuses of the CRP above looks like, it has propagated resources to two member clusters and hence has two ClusterResourceBindings,

 ```
 status: